giuliano-ippoliti/itemsManagement/README.md

 # itemsManagement
-Webapp for learning purposes (node.js, HTML, javascript, JSON, ...)
+Webapp for managin a collection of items, written for learning purposes (node.js, HTML, javascript, JSON, ...).
+Not ready for prod yet.

 ## Localhost install